-Blockchain has been one of the most hyped technologies of the last decade thanks to the massive profits that were made from bitcoin and other cryptocurrencies.
-Despite a lot of of the smoke and mirrors that surrounds blockchain it is a fascinating technology.
+Blockchain has been one of the most hyped technologies of the last decade.
+In part thanks to the massive profits made from Bitcoin and other cryptocurrencies.
+Digging below the smoke and mirrors that surround blockchain, the evolution of the technology is fascinating.

-This post is based on a presentation I gave to my fellow international coleagues in Japan in 2019.
-I was motivated to create and deliver this presentation to combat a lot of the misinformation around blockchain solutions and when they should and shouldn’t be considered.
-To understand the benefits and use cases for blockchain it’s useful to understand how it works.
+This article is based on a presentation I gave to my international colleagues in Japan in 2019.
+I was motivated to create this to combat the misinformation surrounding blockchain solutions.
+This is key to answering the question of when they should and shouldn’t be used.

-This requires a brief walk through of various concepts including mathematics and cryptography which have a big role in making blockchain possible.
-Bear with me as we work through some of the concepts it will hopefully all make sense by the end of the post.
+To answer this question a brief walkthrough of various concepts from mathematics and cryptography is required.
+These make blockchain possible.
+Bear with me as we work through some of the concepts, it will hopefully all make sense by the end of the article.

 The big idea

 Blockchain can be considered simply as a ledger.
 What makes it unique is it’s decentralised nature.
 Let’s run through the key properties of blockchain: